ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 .. tip::

-   Users who have selected the :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` (recommended) and mounted it according to the specified instructions can usually perform a simple "live calibration" as described in :ref:`Compass Calibration in Mission Planner <common-compass-calibration-in-mission-planner>`).
+   Users with who have selected the :ref:`UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` (recommended) and have mounted it in the default orientation can usually perform a simple "Onboard Calibration" as described in :ref:`Compass Calibration <common-compass-calibration-in-mission-planner>`).

    This topic provides a more complete overview of compass calibration.
 It will be useful if the compass is mounted in a non-standard orientation